Aliases for PNOC Gene

 GeneCards Summary for PNOC Gene

 PNOC (Prepronociceptin) is a Protein Coding gene.
-Diseases associated with PNOC include pain agnosia and agnosia.
-Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
-GO annotations related to this gene include neuropeptide hormone activity and opioid peptide activity.
+Diseases associated with PNOC include Postpartum Depression and Drug Dependence.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include neuropeptide hormone activity and opioid peptide activity.
+An important paralog of this gene is PENK.

 Nociceptin: Ligand of the opioid receptor-like receptor OPRL1.
 It may act as a transmitter in the brain by modulating nociceptive and locomotor behavior.
 May be involved in neuronal differentiation and development.